tokenika/eosfactory/steem.md

-# Introducing *EOSFactory* smart-contract framework
+# Introducing *EOSFactory* - an EOS smart-contract development framework

 [EOS Factory](http://eosfactory.io/) is a smart-contract development framework, created by [Tokenika](https://tokenika.io).
 Our aim is to offer a similar functionality to Ethereum's [Truffle Framework](http://truffleframework.com/).